fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Callback when fetch request completes (regardless of success or failure)
+  Callback when fetch request is completed (whether successful or failed)

 #### get